jmuheim/headhunter/README.md

 - Cache HTML validations: use MD5 to prevent validating the same source again and again!
 (Maybe even keep the cache between running specs!)
 - Add option to CssHunter that ignores "bare" rules like applet, blockquote, etc. (which usually stem from libraries like Compass reset or Normalize)
 - Add option to make Headhunter automatically remove unused CSS selectors from compiled file
+- Test on Linux!
+Add switch to use linux-compiled version of tidy if needed.

 ## Disclaimer